 Among the medications that can cause constipation are:

-Your doctor will perform a physical examination, which may include a rectal exam and a pelvic exam if you are a woman.
-The doctor will check your medications to make sure they are not causing the problem and may run several tests to diagnose any underlying illness.
+Your doctor will perform a physical examination, which may include a rectal exam, and a pelvic exam if you are a woman.
+The doctor will check your medications to make sure they are not causing constipation and may run several tests to diagnose underlying illness.
 The following tests may help diagnose the cause of constipation:

 - Blood tests